adi2412/newsline/README.md

 ## Next Steps

-* Make a list of all the synset words gathered and find the synset for each.
+* <strikethrough> Make a list of all the synset words gathered and find the synset for each.<strikethrough>
 * Need to figure out how to add activation functions for this.
 * Make a Global Key List with all words and their synsetIDs along with their activation values.
 All words in the article get a default activation value of 1(or some other number).
+* Hide the crappy warnings from the stemmer module.

 ## License